memo33/submenus-dll/README.md

 Without the DLL or if the submenu does not exist or is not installed, the building instead appears in the original menu as defined by the `OccupantGroups` property (see table below).

+(Instead of modifying the building exemplars directly, you may use Exemplar patching to change Exemplar files (see below).
+This is useful if you are not the owner of the Exemplar files you want to change, as it does not alter the original files, so this can help avoid some conflicts.)

 ### Creating a new submenu button